Part 2: Calibration & Imaging of J1849+3024

 usescratch=True)

-Using the same boxes as in step 2, I got $S_p = 1.274\,\mathrm{Jy\,beam^{-1}}$, $\sigma=0.033\,\mathrm{Jy\,beam^{-1}}$, $\mathrm{S/N}= 39$.
-The improvement is very very modest because the phases were mostly calibrated by fringe fitting.
-Only the Shenshen telescope, which was not properly calibrated during fringe fitting, had large corrections applied.
+Using the same boxes as in step 2, I obtained $S_\mathrm{p} = 1.274\,\mathrm{Jy\,beam^{-1}}$, $\sigma = 0.033 \,\mathrm{Jy\,beam^{-1}}$, and $\mathrm{S/N}= 39$.
+The improvement is quite modest because the phases were primarily calibrated by fringe-fitting.
+Only the Shenshen telescope, which was not adequately calibrated during fringe-fitting, received significant corrections, but Sheshan does not contribute significant sensitivity.

 5B.
 Obtain amplitude solutions